 Saline infusion sonography (SIS) or sonohysterography entails saline injection into the uterine cavity under ultrasound guidance.
-The sensitivity of sonohysterography is significantly better than transvaginal ultrasound with regards to all kinds of intrauterine pathology such as polyps and myomas.
-It also acts as a mock embryo transfer, giving us information on the ease of accessing the uterine cavity.
+The sensitivity of sonohysterography is significantly better than that of a transvaginal ultrasound with regards to all kinds of intrauterine pathology such as polyps and fibroids.
+It also acts as a mock embryo transfer, giving us valuable information regarding the ease of accessing the uterine cavity.

 A saline infusion sonography (or aquascan) is done at our clinic, usually during your first consultation with us.
 You can have an aquascan after your period has finished but before ovulation.
 Depending on the findings you may be referred to have a hysteroscopy or laparoscopy.

-The role of the immune system in an effort to explain and clarify implantation failure and recurrent miscarriages, has received much attention by the scientific community in the recent years.
-The immune system is the key that determines the existence of an organism.
+The role of the immune system in terms of implantation failure and recurrent miscarriages, has received much attention by the scientific community in recent years.
+The immune system plays a key role in reproductive medicine.
 It helps our body to distinguish self from non-self and protects us against infections and abnormal or malignant cells.
 Complex interactions between the developing trophoblast of the future embryo and the endometrium occur which lead finally to a state of maternal-fetal tolerance.
-Derangements of the immune system can prevent conception and may lead to failed implantation or cause a miscarriage.
+Derangements of the immune system can prevent implantation or cause a miscarriage.

 A comprehensive panel of tests is currently available that tests different components of the immune system.
 At Serum, we provide immune testing to patients when this is indicated by their medical and fertility history.

 This test determines if partners share tissue proteins that are too similar (tissue-type compatibility).
 If compatibility is high, the female will not produce blocking antibodies that protect the fetus from an immune attack and so the fetus is prone to rejection.